wyattsweet/Data-Structures-and-Algorithms/README.md

 * Write tests for all data structures and algorithms
 * Write documentation for data structures that don't have it
+* Add ESlint to help with coding style

 ## Resources